Portfolio

 Results and reflections

-However, developer handoff was deprioritised as our agency did not end up winning the development part of the contract.
-Handoff was handled mainly through a presentation deck, with no assurance that the developers would be able to implement our designs.
+However, inter-agency developer handoff was an afterthought and was handled mainly through a presentation deck, with no assurance that our design would be implemented well.

-Looking back, consolidating the user stories I had written during the design sprints into a proper handoff document would have better supported future development.
+Looking back, consolidating the user stories I had written during the design sprints into a handoff document would have better supported the development process.

 Back to top